 What Hasn't Changed

 - Don't wait for rates to hit a magic number.
-Refinancing is always an option when rates drop — but you can't buy back the home you missed.
+You can refinance when rates drop — you can't un-lose a home you missed.

-- Know your towns cold before you start touring.
-The South Shore has 11 distinct communities with very different personalities, price points, and trade-offs.
-Do your homework first.
+- Know your towns before you start.
+The South Shore has 11 distinct communities.
+Do the research, then tour.

-Ready to start your 2025 South Shore search?
-Reach out and let's talk about where you are in the process.
-I'm happy to walk you through the market in whichever towns you're considering.
+Ready to start your 2026 South Shore search?
+Let's talk through the market in whichever towns you're considering — no pressure, just straight answers.

 Harold Jones